John P. Reitmeyer - Shipfitter 2nd Class - USS Juneau

 recently commissioned ship because so many of the sailors were so young,

 and had never before been on a ship, let alone out to sea.
 He felt strongly

 that his experience was needed on the USS Juneau.

-in February 1942.
-After blockade duty near Martinique, the ship
+1942.
+After a quick shakedown cruise and blockade duty near Martinique, the

-remembers taking his brother to the Pennsylvania Railroad Station on
+taking his brother to the Pennsylvania Railroad Station on Grant Street, in

 Shipfitter 2nd Class John Reitmeyer